ypid/seafile-wiki/Specifies-untracked-files-to-ignore.md

 1. A line starting with # serves as a comment.

 1. Seafile supports wildcards in the pattern.
 For example, "foo/*" matches "foo/1" and "foo/hello".  "foo/?" matches "foo/1" but not "foo/hello".
+Note that the wildcard character * matches all the paths under a directory.
+For instance, "foo/*.html" matches "foo/a.html" and "foo/templates/b.html".

 1. If the pattern ends with a slash, it would **only** match a directory.
 In other words, foo/ will match a directory foo and paths underneath it, but will not match a regular file or a symbolic link foo.